a8ksh4/chonky-palmtop/README.md

 ## Status
 The current to-do list:
+* Figure out why gfx acceleration is broken for firefox!
 * Look into voltage warning wirining to gpio for the psu... not super useful since I don't have a way to actually switch the psu off.
 * Rework the lower left hinge bracket with integrated wire protection to match the lid.
 * Integrated pwnagotchi with power controls via gpio.
 Sort of a separate project...